 13. STORE RIFLES AND AMMO SAFELY and SECURELY when not in use, with LOCKS and lock-able storage.

 14. NO ALCOHOL DURING SHOOTING OR HUNTING HOURS, WAIT UNTIL DAY IS DONE AND WEAPONS SECURED.

 15. GUN CLEANING: FIRST THING; MAKE SURE RIFLE IS UN-LOADED.
 Always check and point the muzzle in safe direction.
 Consider muzzle direction when setting up a reloading and cleaning room.

 16. This is a very important rule and will go far in CONTINUING GUN SAFETY.
 Mark on your calendar “REMINDERS” BIG & BOLD to “REVIEW GUN SAFETY”.Throughout the year, (even though you may not be handling firearms at that time).
 One month before the hunt, and DURING THE HUNT.
 Post reminders where you will see them; in the truck, in the tent, on your gun case, in your back-pack, wherever you can think to put them.
 And speak these phrases out verbally and let others hear you reminding yourself; “watch the muzzle”, “finger off trigger”, “safety-on” and “safety-off”, “loaded” and “un-loaded”.
 Remember, you heard it here first.

 Think the last rule is going too far?
 Not when you consider the destructive damage a bullet can do, when it hits something or someone you don’t want hit.
+As this comparison shows, there are plenty of reasons it is worth having and learning to use a gun, but the caveat to this is that it must always be done safely.
 The safer we are and remain, the stronger the image of hunter safety, and hunters who are safe, will we send to the non hunting, and shooting public.